dustinpfister/blog_posts/_posts/lodash_nth.md

 layout: post
 categories: lodash
 id: 60
-updated: 2021-12-16 11:39:49
+updated: 2021-12-16 11:44:57
-version: 1.8
+version: 1.9
 ---

 When grabbing an element from an Array I need to give a zero relative index value where zero will be the first element, and that the last element in the array will end up having a value of one less from that of the total length of the array.
 This is a trivial matter for even a new javaScript developer as it is one of the first things I remember becoming aware of when [learning javaScript for the first time](/2018/11/27/js-getting-started/).

 There is a question of how to handle index values that fall outside the index range of the array though, that is when a negative index value is given.
-If I want to there are plenty of waysto handle that sort of thing with just plain old vanilla javaScript, but if I am using  [lodash](https://lodash.com/) in a project there is the [\_.nth](https://lodash.com/docs/4.17.4#nth) method.
+There are plenty of ways to handle that sort of thing with just plain old vanilla javaScript, such as making use of a [mathematical modulo method](https://en.wikipedia.org/wiki/Modulo_operation#Common_pitfalls) that will work well, but if I am using  [lodash](https://lodash.com/) in a project there is the [\_.nth](https://lodash.com/docs/4.17.4#nth) method.

 <!-- more -->